HelloYeew/macbook-setup/README.md

 ## Game Setting

-I put in this repositories because when I move MacBook or forget I can get my game setting from this repo (You can copy it if you want, this is recommend setting)
+I put in this repositories because when I move MacBook or forget I can get my game setting from this repo (You can copy it if you want, this is my recommend setting)

 - [osu!](osu)